"Hey, Ashley, are you alright?" Tabitha asked, suddenly bringing Ashley's train of thought back to reality.

 "Does the magic also give you these outfits, or is this just what you normally wear?"
 Sarah asked.

 "No way!"
-Ashley burst out, before catching herself and becoming embarrassed.
+Ruby burst out, before stopping herself and becoming embarrassed.
 "These are 100% magic clothes.
 I wouldn't be caught walking around like this otherwise."

 "Aww, that's a shame.
 I think they're cute."
 Sarah replied.
 "Well, did Mateo mention any other people or monsters?
 Or are you two alone?"